-41. Denmark was concerned that some recent initiatives to combat crime, including the "war on drugs", risked leading to impunity and violations of human rights.
-It also concerned by the high number of attacks on human rights defenders.
+41. Denmark expressed concern about the fact that some recent initiatives to combat crime, including the war on drugs, might lead to impunity and violations of human rights.
+It also expressed concern about the high number of attacks on human rights defenders.

-42. Ecuador praised the actions undertaken to protect domestic workers through the Joint Operations Handbook and the commitments to protect the environment through a National Plan and specific laws.
+42. Ecuador praised the actions taken to protect domestic workers, including the joint operations handbook, and the commitments to protect the environment through a national plan and specific laws.

-43. Egypt urged the Philippines to uphold international human rights norms in the context of the "war against drugs".
-It noted the Peace Plan between the government and the Moro Islamic Liberation Front.
+43. Egypt urged the Philippines to uphold international human rights norms in the context of the war on drugs.
+It noted the peace plan between the Government and the Moro Islamic Liberation Front.

-44. Estonia noted the efforts undertaken by the Philippines to meet human rights obligations since the previous review.
+44. Estonia noted the efforts made by the Philippines to meet its human rights obligations since its previous review.

-45. France raised concerns with the proliferation of extra judicial executions and inquired about the national mechanisms of surveillance in this area.
+45. France raised concerns regarding the proliferation of extrajudicial executions and inquired about the national surveillance mechanisms that existed in that area.

-46. Georgia called on the Philippines to refrain from restoring the death penalty.
-It encouraged the issuance of a standing invitation the Special Procedures Mandate Holders.
+46. Georgia called on the Philippines to refrain from restoring the death penalty and to issue a standing invitation to the special procedure mandate holders.

-47. Germany expressed deep concern with reports of human rights violations in the context of the so called "war on drugs".
+47. Germany expressed deep concern about reports of human rights violations in the context of the so-called war on drugs.

-48. Ghana stated that despite the acceptance by the Philippines of 11 recommendations to end to end extrajudicial killings and to strengthen accountability for those crimes at the previous review, the practice remained widespread.
+48. Ghana stated that, despite the acceptance by the Philippines of 11 recommendations on putting an end to extrajudicial killings and strengthening accountability for those crimes at the previous review, such killings remained widespread.

-49. Guatemala acknowledged the accession by the Philippines to the OP-CAT.
-It expressed concern at reports that the government's campaign against drugs resulted in persecution and killing of drug users and drug traffikers.
+49. Guatemala acknowledged the accession by the Philippines to the Optional Protocol to the Convention against Torture.
+It expressed concern at reports that the Government's campaign against drugs had resulted in the persecution and killing of drug users and drug traffickers.

-50. Haiti welcomed the success of the economic programmes in Philippines.
+50. Haiti welcomed the success of the economic programmes in the Philippines.

-51. The Holy See referred to reports of trafficking of Filipino men, women and children for labour exploitation.
-It also raised concern with the perpetration of extrajudicial killings and enforced disappearances.
+51. The Holy See referred to reports of trafficking in Philippine men, women and children for labour exploitation.
+It also expressed concern about extrajudicial killings and enforced disappearances.

-52. Honduras highlighted progress made in the areas of social inclusion, participation of women in decision making, and education for the youth.
+52. Honduras highlighted the progress made in the areas of social inclusion, participation of women in decision-making and youth education.

-53. Hungary was concerned that since President Duterte took office and announced a campaign targeting those allegedly involved in drug related activities over 7000 people had been killed by the police and by unknown individuals.
+53. Hungary expressed concern about the fact that since President Duterte had taken office and announced a campaign targeting those allegedly involved in drug-related activities, over 7,000 people had been killed by the police and unknown individuals.
 It also referred to the threats faced by human rights defenders.

-54. Iceland expressed alarm with the high rate of killings since the election of President Duterte and referred to the allegations of enforced disappearances, torture and other ill-treatment by police officers.
+54. Iceland expressed alarm over the high rate of killings since the election of President Duterte and referred to the allegations of enforced disappearances, torture and other ill-treatment by police officers.

-55. Indonesia commended the completion of the Human Resources Roadmap for 2016-2022, the high budgetary priority allocated to public education and the commitment to fight human trafficking.
+55. Indonesia commended the Philippines for completing the human resources road map for 2016-2022, the significant budget allocated to public education and the commitment to fighting human trafficking.

-56. Iraq praised the Philippines for its national report.
-It commended the Philippines for the Reproductive Rights Act and the recovery care provided in the combat against drugs.
+56. Iraq praised the Philippines for its national report and commended it for the reproductive rights act and the recovery care provided in the fight against drugs.

-57. Ireland appreciated the traditional commitments to human rights but it shared its deep concern at a marked deterioration in the rule of law since the last review.
+57. Ireland appreciated the commitment to human rights but shared its deep concern at the marked deterioration in the rule of law since the previous review.